OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/5 August 2009.md

 - The "out of Africa" vs "out of Asia" debate should be reframed as "**out of Kantek vs out of Earth**".
 - South Slavs originated from the Caucasus area.
 - The Maltese language is closely related to Lebanese; Phoenician origin theory is "close enough".
+- There was early blending between Kantekkian and Earth populations.

 ---

 ## Religious and Historical Preservation

 - No content in this session.

 ---

 ## Historical Insights